 How do you know whether it’s worth accepting orders on Postmates?

-There are some apps where you can cherry pick pretty easily based on what the delivery will pay.
+Most apps you can cherry pick pretty easily on because you know what they’ll pay.
 Doordash tells you the minimum you can expect and Grubhub shows you the actual amount the delivery will pay.
 Even Uber Eats is showing payouts now.

 But Postmates doesn’t give you that information.
 Is it really even worth delivering for them if you don’t know how much you will get?